Ronan-EruiniBennett/GymLogbookAnalytics/README.md

 ## Challenges and Learnings
 - Ingestion issues caused by multiline fields in CSV breaking schema-on-read parsing in Athena
-- Integration of Cognito as an authoriser in Amazon API Gateway and integration into Javascript
+- Integration of Cognito as an authoriser in Amazon API Gateway and integration into JavaScript
-- Desiging an end to end serverless workflow
+- Designing an end to end serverless workflow
-- SQL, Structuring Queries and importance of data transformation, validation, and ingestion
+- Structuring SQL queries and understanding the importance of data transformation, validation, and ingestion

 ## Future Improvements